crossroadsfpga/enso/README.md

 ### Note:
 1. \*.ini, \*.pcap, \*.pkt are ingored in .gitignore.
 You should change your local .ini file and you can add new pcap/pkt in your local copy.
 But please do not upload to this repo.
 2. In input_gen, you can change the run.sh to capture different number of pkts from the pcap.
 Usually start with small number.
-3. run_vsim_afs.sh allow you choose GUI mode, CMD mode, and optimized CMD mode.
+3. run_vsim_afs.sh allow you choose GUI mode, CLI mode, and optimized CMD mode.
 GUI mode is great for debugging using waveform.
-CMD mode is good for getting the results quickly.
-Optimized CMD applied internal optimizations which may affect the results.
+CLI mode is good for getting the results quickly.
+Optimized CLI applied internal optimizations which may affect the results.